 World On A String has existed for over 14 years.
-They have, all this time, nurtured their very own personal music-style and over the years the band has gathered a steady number of enthusiastic followers.
-Both of their album releases has received extraordinary praise from the critics and their début release was nominated by Danish Music Awards in the category “Best Cross-over Album of the year”.
+They have, all this time, nurtured their very own personal music-style and over the years they’ve gathered a steady number of enthusiastic followers.
+Their three album releases has received extraordinary praise from the critics and their début release was nominated by Danish Music Awards in the category “Best Cross-over Album of the year”.

-The music of the four time Grammy-winning members of World On A String is characterized with words like lyrical nordic folk-jazz mixed with Middle-Eastern mystique and Indian rythms.
+The music of the four time Grammy-winning group-members are characterized with words like lyrical nordic folk-jazz mixed with Middle-Eastern mystique and Indian rhythms.
 Simplicity and complexity go hand in hand while topped with challenging and rousing improvisation – altogether, this makes the Band’s sparkling live concerts a very special experience.

 The musical universe of WOAS sets itself apart from most groups in the genre of folk-jazz.
 Here we are dealing with a group of musicians of a very high calibre and therefore it isn’t a surprise that they have drawn attention outside their regular borders and have performed far and wide from home, during the twelve years of their existence.